laitifranz/traiNreal/README.md

 ## Usage :iphone:

 1. Open the application.
 If it is the first time that you open the app, you will be guided inside the app
-2. Choose your personal trainer, among those proposed, in *Setting*
+2. Choose your personal trainer, among those proposed, in *Settings*
-3. Play the workout and enjoy the free-joystic interaction
+3. Start the workout and enjoy the free-joystic interaction
 4. Enjoy your workout and do your best! :zap: